Skip to main content

 Process the video after recording

-Create time for reflection with natural breaks
+Create time for reflection with natural pauses

 Keep your video short and focused